The Hidden Cost of Depression: How It Disrupts Your Working Memory

 Why This Matters for Recovery

 This means that cognitive symptoms need to be addressed directly—not just as a side effect of depression, but as part of the core experience.
+Strengthening and improving cognitive function means that you're able to engage in therapy in a more meaningful way.
+It helps you put what you learn into action.
+And means that you're able to interact with your friends and family without being totally wiped out.

 What Can Help